ElectronicStructureLibrary/esl-bundle/.gitlab/issue_templates/Library Bug.md

-Reporting a bug that is intrinsically related to a specific library
+Reporting bug that is intrinsically related to a specific library

 NOTE: Please select option `Bug` when reporting bugs specific to the esl-bundle